-Lately, we’ve had an increase in people close to us who have developed a gluten sensitivity and that’s left me (a.k.a. the friend/family member who loves to bake… a lot.) looking for flour substitutions that don’t break the bank.
-So, before a few of my upcoming posts are published you all should meet my new friend, oat flour!
-Oat flour is made from ground rolled oats and is naturally gluten-free (gluten is only a component of wheat).
+Lately, we’ve had an increase in the people close to us who have developed a gluten sensitivity and left me (a.k.a. the friend/family member who likes to bake… a lot) looking for wheat flour substitutions that don’t break the bank.
+So, before a few of my upcoming posts are published, you all should meet my newest friend, homemade oat flour!
+Oat flour is simply made from ground rolled oats and is naturally gluten-free.
+Gluten is only a component of wheat.

 It’s truly become one of my new favorite things.
-It’s proving to be a great substitution for all-purpose flour to create all (or most) of our favorite baked goodies, and I think it’s got a wonderful flavor with a very subtle bit of texture.
-I’ve been experimenting with oat flour a bunch this week and so far, I’ve made some spiced mug cakes (I’m now permanently addicted to oat flour mug cakes…just f.y.i!), brownies and an apple snack cake with it and everything baked up without a hitch!
+It’s proving to be a great substitution for all-purpose flour to create all (or most) of our favorite baked goodies.
+I also think it has a wonderful flavor with a somewhat hearty texture.
+I’ve been experimenting with oat flour a bunch this week and so far I’ve made some spiced mug cakes (I’m now permanently addicted to oat flour mug cakes, just FYI), brownies, and an apple snack cake using it and everything baked up without a hitch!

 It’s also inexpensive and super easy to make it at home.
-All you need is a good blender or food processor and a sieve.
-If you’ve ever explored the alternative flour section at your supermarket, you know how much those small packages can cost (yeah buddy, we’re talking $$$$$).
+All you need is a good blender or a food processor and a sieve.
+If you’ve ever explored the alternative flour section at your supermarket, you know how much those small packages can cost (yeah buddy, we’re talking $$$).
 Taking on easy prep jobs, like this one, by yourself will definitely keep your piggy bank from squealing in agony.

 Personally, I prefer to use my blender over my food processor for jobs involving small batches of pretty much anything.
-In my opinion, a blender is a bit more effective for small quantities that need pureeing or grinding.
+In my opinion, a blender is a bit more effective or small quantities of ingredients that need pureeing or grinding.
 Those big blades in a food processor can miss a lot when it’s bowl is not full.

 Oat flour is also really healthy and I think everyone can feel good about that.
-Whole oats have been studied extensively and are attributed with health benefits that include lowering “bad” cholesterol, increasing the hormones that control the appetite, lowering blood pressure and a few others that are outlined on this page on the Whole Grain Council’s website.
-Those amazing, healthful properties are present to some degree in oat flour too.
+Whole oats have been studied extensively and are attributed with health benefits that include lowering bad cholesterol, increasing the hormones that control appetite, lowering blood pressure.
+There are also a few health properties that are outlined on this page located on the Whole Grain Council’s website.
+Those amazing beneficial properties are present to some degree in oat flour too.